palladian1/xv6-annotated/traps.md

 primary mechanism for user processes to communicate with the hardware; the kernel coordinates that communication by setting up trap handler functions.
 The code we've seen here basically acts like an usher, directing traps to the right trap handler function depending on its type.

-Any hardware interrupt, software exception, or user system call will get funneled into the functions here before getting dispatched to some other appropriate kernel code that will know what to do with it.
+When a trap occurs (x86 instruction `int`), the processor will stop executing code, find the IDT, and looks up the entry for that trap number.
+The script that xv6 uses to generate the IDT entries just makes them all point to the same function `alltraps()`, which saves all the process's registers, switches into kernel mode, and calls `trap()`.
+Then that function uses the trap number to figure out how the kernel wants it to respond to this particular trap.
+So any hardware interrupt, software exception, or user system call will get funneled into the functions here before getting dispatched to some other appropriate kernel code that will know what to do with it.

 We haven't finished point (4) yet, though: we have to actually see what each of those trap handler functions does.
 But we did see some of them: for example, we